The latest version of Mac OS X, Mavericks, comes with Python 2.7 out of the box.

 If you already have XCode installed, do not install OSX-GCC-Installer.
 In combination, the software can cause issues that are difficult to diagnose.

-While Lion comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
+While OS X comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
 Homebrew fills this void.